joehonton/joezone/README.md

 ## About

-A JavaScript Library for node.js-based projects with no npm-module dependencies.
+A JavaScript Library for node.js-based projects with just this as a dependency.

 ## Here's what I need: